Saudi finmin says Riyadh in talks with Lebanon about financial aid

-RIYADH (Reuters) - Saudi Arabia is in discussions with the Lebanonese government about providing financial support, Saudi Finance Minister Mohammed al-Jadaan said on Wednesday.
+RIYADH (Reuters) - Saudi Arabia is in discussions with the Lebanese government about providing financial support, Saudi Finance Minister Mohammed al-Jadaan said on Wednesday.

 “We continue to believe and put our money and commitment in Lebanon, we’ll continue to support Lebanon and we are working with its government,” Jadaan said in an interview with Reuters.